bitcodr/laravel-grpc-auth/Readme.md

-# GRPC Athentication in Laravel
+# GRPC Authentication in Laravel